strangerstudios/pmpro-register-helper/readme.txt

 == Changelog ==
 = 1.3.7 =
+* BUG FIX: Required File Upload was not recognized.
+(Thanks, contemplate on GitHub)
 * ENHANCEMENT: Improved display of field elements and checkout boxes for compatibility for 1.9.4.
+* ENHANCEMENT: Improved UI of the checkbox_grouped field type.

 = 1.3.6 =
 * BUG FIX: Fixed some warnings when fields are added to the Add Member Admin form.